A Sample Rover Crew Bylaw

 - If an Executive position becomes vacant, a by-election will be held at the nearest convenience of Crew business.

 - Only Voting Members may vote at elections.

 - Any Member of the Crew may place a motion before the Crew at a Crew meeting.

 - Normally only Knights are Voting Members.
 Squires may be made or unmade Voting Members by a motion.

 - When a motion is on the table and debate has been completed, votes are cast.
-If one half plus one of the Voting Members present at the meeting support the motion, it is carried.
+If a majority of the Voting Members present at the meeting support the motion, it is carried.